1:00 p.m. - 1:45 p.m.

 Harry M. Lightsey IIIExecutive Director, Emerging Technologies Policy, General Motors North America Public Policy

-The Ongoing Transformation of the Global Transportation System speaker series will explore challenges and opportunities affecting the advancement of transportation systems.
+The Ongoing Transformation of the Global Transportation System speaker series explored challenges and opportunities affecting the advancement of transportation systems.

-Harry M. Lightsey III, executive director, Emerging Technologies Policy, General Motors North America Public Policy, will present "Putting Safety in the Driver’s Seat: A Progress Report on General Motors' Development of Driver Assist and Self-Driving Technologies."
+As part of this series, Harry M. Lightsey III, executive director, Emerging Technologies Policy, General Motors North America Public Policy, presented "Putting Safety in the Driver’s Seat: A Progress Report on General Motors' Development of Driver Assist and Self-Driving Technologies."

 About the Speaker